 The result is a breathable but warm fleece that’ll be most at home in very cold conditions as a mid-layer, but perfectly capable of standing in as a technical jumper equivalent wherever needed.
 The only penalty is the slightly-less-pleasant texture of the upper torso section, although the inside collar is neatly lined with microfleece to combat that issue.
 Check out our Columbia Basin Butte Fleece review for more of what we thought.

-Choosing the best fleece jacket for you
+How to choose the best fleece jacket for you

-The biggest question when buying a fleece jacket is how warm you need it to be, and therefore whether you plan to wear it as an actual jacket, and/or as a breathable midlayer.
-Heavier weight fleeces are lovely and warm on their own, but if worn as a midlayer they can get too hot and feel bulky and restrict movement.
+When buying a fleece jacket, the biggest question is how warm you need it to be and whether you plan to wear it as an actual jacket or as a breathable mid-layer.
+Heavier-weight fleeces are lovely and warm on their own, but if worn as a mid-layer, they can get too hot and feel bulky and restrict movement.
 Lighter-weight fleeces make excellent winter-weight base layers and handy autumn jackets.
 It’s also worth considering whether a hood is necessary.

 While a hood adds warmth on the coldest days, it can lead to overheating if used in high-intensity pursuits.
 When not used, they can result in an uncomfortable extra layer around the neck, which can, in turn, get in the way of a shell hood.
-Finally, if you plan to use your fleece as a midlayer, avoid the most robust waterproof and windproof membranes, as these tend to be on the bin liner end of breathable.
+Finally, if you plan to use your fleece as a mid-layer, avoid the most robust waterproof and windproof membranes, as these tend to be on the bin liner end of breathable.
 However, in an outer softshell-style jacket, both are handy attributes.